Meng-Yangkov/Meng-Yangkov/README.md

 ---

-### Areas of Expertise
+### Key Skills & Focus Areas

--   **Database Clustering:** PostgreSQL high-availability with Pgpool-II & automated failover.
+-   **Database Management:** Gaining experience with PostgreSQL clusters, including concepts like connection pooling with Pgpool-II and high-availability setups.
--   **Infrastructure Automation:** Automating operational tasks with Node.js & Bash.
+-   **Infrastructure Automation:** Developing automation scripts using Node.js and Bash to support infrastructure tasks and streamline operational workflows.
--   **System Administration:** Linux troubleshooting, containerization with Docker, and configuration management.
+-   **Linux & Containerization:** Hands-on experience in Linux environments, including system troubleshooting and preparing applications for containerization with Docker.
--   **Engineering Philosophy:** Prioritizing robust, well-documented solutions over quick fixes.
+-   **Engineering Principles:** A strong believer in writing clean, maintainable code and creating clear documentation to build robust, long-term solutions.

 ---